 “A gripping look at racism, homophobia, adoption, and trauma … EVERYONE WAS FALLING is as much of a social justice primer as it is a novel; it challenges readers to see the world from a different perspective.”

 Out September 1, 2020 | Pre-order + More Info >

 Since a young child growing up in a White family and community, JS LEE has sought refuge through art and storytelling.
 Through her work, she examines trauma survival, transracial adoption, the ill effects of racial isolation, and intersecting marginalization.

-JS LEE is the author of the novel, “An Ode to the Humans Who’ve Loved and Left Me”; author and illustrator of the children’s books, “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”; and her memoir, “It Wasn’t Love”.
-She has a chapter in the anthology, “The Unknown Culture Club: Korean Adoptees, Then and Now”; and will be releasing her novel, “Keurium”, in May 2018.
+LEE is the author of the novels “Everyone Was Falling”, “Keurium” and “An Ode to the Humans Who’ve Loved and Left Me”, author and illustrator of the latter’s corresponding children’s books “For All the Lives I’ve Loved and Lived” and “For All the Friends I’ve Found”, and the memoir “It Wasn’t Love”.
+She currently lives in the Bay Area of California.